7 Major Tectonic Plates: The World’s Largest Plate Tectonics

 The African plate contains the whole continent of Africa as well as the surrounding oceanic crust of the Atlantic Ocean.
 Oddly, it looks like a larger boundary of the African continent, itself.

 The Somali Plate is positioned along the East African Rift zone.
 This developing rift zone is gradually separating the east part of the continent.

-The west side of the African major plate diverge with the North American plate.
-These divergent plate boundaries forms the mid-oceanic ridges or rift valley.
+The west side of the African major plate diverges from the North American plate.
+These divergent plate boundaries form the mid-oceanic ridges or rift valleys.

-The Antarctic plate holds the entire continent of Antarctica including its surround oceanic crust.
-This plate is surrounded by parts of the African, Australian, Pacific and South American plates.
+The Antarctic plate holds the entire continent of Antarctica including its surrounding oceanic crust.
+This plate is surrounded by parts of the African, Australian, Pacific, and South American plates.